 Altar Call – Opelika-Auburn News

-Stuart’s stories convince me that the truth really is stranger than fiction
+Stuart’s stories convince me that the truth really is

 On a Saturday afternoon in June, Laura Tillett stood before me to exchange wedding vows with the man she loved, my friend Stuart Rogers.
 She was beautiful, innocent and unaware of what life would be like as Stuart’s wife and companion.